 Step 3.
 Finish the Dental Medicine Proper Program

-Students will take subjects in medical and dental sciences and then focus on clinical, hospital, and community dentistry.
-One of the top dentistry schools in the Philippines is the University of the East, with leading-edge faculty and fully equipped libraries of this field’s references and journals.
-Other schools known for their dentistry curriculum are the University of the Philippines Manila and the Centro Escolar University.
+Students take subjects in medical and dental sciences before progressing to more advanced clinical, hospital, and community dentistry training.
+Institutions offering dentistry programs in the Philippines include the University of the East, the University of the Philippines Manila, and Centro Escolar University.

 Step 4.
 Complete Clinical Training